IbtissamEchchaibi19/KYC-Streamline/README.md

 <a name="introduction"></a>
 ## 🔬 Project Overview

 **KYC Verifier** is an advanced system designed to enhance security and user verification through a streamlined process.
-Developed as a part of a summer internship project, this system integrates several cutting-edge technologies to ensure efficient and reliable user authentication.
+Developed as a part of a summer internship project In ** Devtospace ** , this system integrates several cutting-edge technologies to ensure efficient and reliable user authentication.
 The KYC Verifier system simplifies the verification of users in various applications, providing a robust solution for managing and validating user identities.

 ### 🔌 Key Features